 times, you might find yourself thinking; how can I flush this rascal

-	down the toilet?!
-The Borderline hasn't developed their own container--and
+Borderline hasn't developed their own container--and like a small

-	to make the rules, so they can feel protected.
-They're continually
+the rules, so they can feel protected.
+They're continually having

-	having to test these limits, because they haven't grown
+to test these limits, because they haven't grown any of

 Sigmund Freud termed the "Id" or infancy

 impulses, that define their need for instant gratification.

 infant is ruled solely by instinctual, libidinal urges.

 There is no capacity for mood regulation, empathy, higher order

 thinking or sensing right from wrong.
 Their needs are primal and